 Before agreeing to a simulated attack on your network infrastructure, you want to know exactly what it's for.
 What will you get out of it?
 What issues do you have to deal with for the sake of long-term improvement?

-There isn’t one answer for all organizations.
+There isn't one answer for all organizations.
 Our penetration testing services use a variety of methods, depending on your security needs and objectives.
 When you schedule a free consultation with Red Team, we will talk with you about how we can best fulfill your goals.
-Our approach will be tailored to the information protection which you need and take an approach which you find acceptable.
-Contact us through our website or call 612-234-7848 to set up a free consultation.
+Our approach will be tailored to the information protection which you need and take an approach that you find acceptable.
+Contact us through our website or call (952) 836-2770 to set up a free consultation.

 Ultimately, the goal is the discovery and elimination of security risks.
 To make that specific to your situation, you have to consider several questions:

 Once you have assessed your needs, you can translate them into objectives.
 You may be primarily concerned with assessing your technical defenses, such as web application firewalls (WAFs).
 There may be a particular web application you want to test.
 You may want to be sure that a certain type of information (e.g., protected health information under HIPAA) has adequate protection.
 The human factor may be the most important, and you want to see how people will respond to phishing and other tricks.

 Each objective implies a distinct security testing scenario.
 Different approaches will have their own targets and methods.
 They will vary in methodology and coverage.
 Here are some possible cases:

 Some types of organizations require adherence to specific standards.
 A healthcare facility needs to be sure it complies with the HIPAA Privacy and Security Rules.
 A defense contractor needs to follow the CMMC framework.
 Businesses that handle credit card data need to follow PCI security standards for sensitive data.
 Penetration testing built around those requirements is an important part of a security assessment.
 Acting on the results of a test will help to minimize the risk of penalties or lost business due to non-compliance.